Alexhb61/graph_algorithms/matching_algorithms/Lungs.md

 The problem of finding the maximum weight b-matching has relatively efficient algorithms.

 ## The Tit for Tat trade:
 A directed potential donor is someone who would like to donate to a patient, but is not necessarily the best match for that patient.
+So, they will commit to giving a lung lobe if their directed beneficiary gets a lobe.
-(Is this the best term for the donor type?)
-[Citation Needed]
+(Is this the best term for the donor type? or is directed incompatible donor a better name) [Citation Needed]
 #### Let each sick patient find d  directed potential donors and need l lobes to be donated to them.
 This would create a donor pool of directed potential donors.
 There might be ethics reasons we need d to equal l, and their might be efficiency reasons that d should exceed l.